shoelace-style/shoelace/docs/overview/getting-started.md

 - 🔒 You can only use them in the framework they're designed for
 - ⏳ Their lifespan is limited to that of the framework's
-- 😭 New versions of the framework can lead to breaking changes, requiring substantial effort to update components
+- 😭 New versions lead to breaking changes, requiring substantial effort to update components

 Web Components solve these problems.
 They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and they're [part of the standard](https://www.webcomponents.org/specs), so we know they'll be supported by browsers for many years to come.